datacamp/courses-introduction-to-python/chapter3.md

 ```

 Two lists have been created for you on the right.
 Can you paste them together and sort them in descending order?

+Note: For now, we can understand an [_iterable_](https://docs.python.org/2/glossary.html#term-iterable) as being any collection of objects, e.g. a List.

 *** =instructions
 - Use `+` to merge the contents of `first` and `second` into a new list: `full`.